 In the February, Loftus-Cheek was elevated permanently into the first team squad although the midfielder was still part of the Under-19 side which won the UEFA Youth League courtesy of a 3-2 final victory over Shakhtar Donetsk in April 2015.
 The following month he made his maiden start for the first team, playing an hour against Liverpool at Stamford Bridge.

-Loftus-Cheek was introduced off the bench for England's opening game against Tunisia with the score level at 1-1, and it was an impressive cameo from the youngster, who caused the opposition problems immediately before forcing the corner which led to England's late winner.
+Having been selected for England's 2018 World Cup squad, Loftus-Cheek was introduced off the bench in their opening game against Tunisia with the score level at 1-1, and it was an impressive cameo from the youngster, who caused the opposition problems immediately before forcing the corner which led to England's late winner.

 He then started the next two games, against Panama and Belgium, performing well in both, before completing all but the last six minutes of the third place play-off against Belgium.